tarassh/fairy-wallet/README.md

 ## Features

 - **Hardware Wallet support** Application works with Ledger Nano S hardware wallet.
 To sign the transaction, application upploads transaction data onto hardware wallet and signing is done internally, so private key is never revealed to the world.
-- **Multi account support** Application allows user to switch between EOS accounts if they have such.
+- **Multi account support** Application allows user to switch between EOS accounts if he have such.
 Accouns should be bounded to public key from hardware wallet.
 - **Transfer funds** Application allows to transfer `eosio.token` contract compatible tokens from user account.
 - **Balance Staking** Application allows to stake/unstrake EOS funds.
 - **Airdrop** Apllication allows to track `eosio.token` contract compatible tokens that user is interested in.